 Red Mountain Resort, Ivins, Utah

 Perfect for fitness-minded travelers, Red Mountain is set among the red rock cliffs and canyons of southern Utah, about a two-hour drive from Las Vegas.
 Whether you’re taking advantage of the state-of-the-art fitness facilities, indulging in a gourmet meal, or lounging on one of the pool decks, you’ll have stunning views of the Southwest landscape.
 Adventure seekers can try rock climbing, rappelling, or canyoneering.
 If you prefer a leisurely pace, complimentary bike rentals make exploring on two wheels easy.
-The nearby artsy town of St. George is known for its galleries and restored pioneer-era buildings perfect for exploring on foot or bike.
+The nearby artsy town of St. George, known for its galleries and restored pioneer-era buildings, is perfect for exploring on foot or bike.
 Daily guided hikes, three daily meals, cooking demonstrations, and a slew of fitness classes are all included with each stay.
-Upgraded packages may include spa treatments and day trips to nearby Zion or Bryce Canyon national parks.
+Upgraded packages may include spa treatments and day trips to nearby Zion or Bryce Canyon National Parks.
 If you want to travel outside of the States, try out these great all-inclusive vacations.

 Blackberry Farm, Walland, Tennessee